A Hamiltonian approach for point vortices on non-orientable surfaces: Introduction

 \subsection{Motion of point vortices}

-Having derived the equations of motion early in Section \ref{sec:vortex motion}, we observe that the symmetry group of the system is $S^1$, acting by horizontal translations; this action has a globally defined momentum map that is a regular (as opposed to twisted) function.
+Having derived the equations of motion on the M\"obius band early in Section \ref{sec:vortex motion Mobius}, we observe that the symmetry group of the system is $S^1$, acting by horizontal translations; this action has a globally defined momentum map that is a regular (as opposed to twisted) function.
 In Section \ref{sec:equilibria} we show the existence of a general class of `equatorial' equilibria, and Section \ref{sec: n ring equilibria} is dedicated to particular instances of relative equilibria that are aligned and staggered rings of vortices on the M\"obius band.

 We describe in detail the motion of a single point vortex in Section \ref{sec: one vortex motion}.
 Due to its simplicity, this case allows for a very clear outlook on how the trajectories of the global motion are glued together.
 Indeed, even in this simple case it becomes clear that the dynamics is not defined on $M$, but on $\Mt$.